 Charles may have been the same Charles Parker who married Michigan native Elizabeth (b.
 1839), probably in Michigan, and they had at least two children: Mary Jane (b.
 1856) and David A. (b.
 1858).

-By 1860 Charles was working as a lumberman and living with his wife and children in Georgetown, Ottawa County; near by lived George Weatherwax who would also join the Third Michigan, as captain of Company I.
+By 1860 Charles was working as a lumberman and living with his wife and children in Georgetown, Ottawa County; on one side lived Henry Parker and his family and on the other George Weatherwax who would also join the 3rd Michigan, as captain of Company I.

 Charles stood 5’10” with blue eyes, black hair and a fair complexion and was 28 years old and probably still living in Georgetown when he enlisted in Company I on May 13, 1861 -- he may have been related to Ben Parker who was also from Ottawa County and who also enlisted in Company I. (Company I was made up largely of men from Ottawa County, particularly from the eastern side of the County.)
 Charles was discharged for “gastric fever” on October 11, 1861, at Fort Richardson, Virginia.

-He eventually returned to Michigan where at the age of 31 he reentered the service as a Private at Grand Rapids, on August 22, 1864, for three years, in Company I, Twenty-first Michigan infantry and was mustered the same day.
+He eventually returned to Michigan where at the age of 31 he reentered the service as a Private at Grand Rapids, on August 22, 1864, for three years, in Company I, 21st Michigan Infantry and was mustered the same day.
 He joined the regiment on October 28, and was mustered out on June 8, 1865, at Washington, DC.

 Charles had probably settled in Montcalm County when he married New York native Esther Crosly (b.
 1825), on November 8, 1888, in Greenville, Montcalm County.

 Charles was working as a housecleaner and living with his wife Esther in Greenville’s 1st Ward in 1900; also living with him were Charles W. Parker (b.
 1876) and Ella M. Parker (b.
 1875).